Frequently Asked Questions

 Will 'Course ----' be offered this summer/next fall/etc.?

-Look on our Courses Offered by Semester.
-This is not a guarantee, but it is our best guide.
+Courses Offered by Semester are listed on each program page.
+These lists are not a guarantee, but it is our best guide.
 (ESMS/NUTR classes follow relatively the same schedule each fall/spring.
 HLSC/HCL are more subject to change.)

 What classes can I test out of with Credit by Exam?